palinkas-jo-reggelt/hMailServer-SQL-Log/README.md

 # Change Log

+- v.0.06 Fixed bug that messed up REGEX searches with "+" in the URL
 - v.0.05 Added REGEX search on HELO column - See notes below for usage
 - v.0.04 Fixed a typo
 - v.0.03 Minor changes to display of results statement above table